zepedaj/soleil/docs/source/content/resolvables.rst

 .. warning:: Currently, container resolution does not preserve resolved instance uniqueness.
 The non-container members of resolved containers, however, will preserve uniqueness.

+.. todo:: Builtins (dict, set, tuple, list) do not resolve to unique instances because they do not support adding an extra attribute (i.e., ``__soleil_resolved__``).
+Fix this by having the pre-processor output a soleil-specific shim that derives from the container and supports adding extra attributes.
+The resolver for these shims should output the parent container.

 Uniqueness of Resolution
 ---------------------------------